 The hardest hurdle to face and conquer is the fact that you never had a chance to say good-bye to your friend or loved one.
 So many loose ends and personal matters will go unresolved forever.

-These realities make healing from a sudden death tragedy a task requiring a lot of patience, support, and time.
+These realities make healing from a sudden death tragedy a task requiring a lot of patience, support, and time to absorb.

 See the self-help resources below on the effects of trauma.
 Also consider the assistance of a grief counselor or grief support group for more structured support to help you and your family members cope with the death of your loved one.